Linux distribution: History

 Linus Torvalds developed the Linux kernel and distributed its first version, 0.01, in 1991.
-Linux was initially distributed as source code only, and later as a pair of downloadable floppy disk images: one bootable and containing the Linux kernel itself, and the other with a set of GNU utilities and tools for setting up a file system.
+Linux was initially distributed as source code only, and later as a pair of downloadable floppy disk images: one bootable and holding the Linux kernel, and the other with a set of GNU utilities and tools for setting up a file system.
 Since the installation procedure was complicated, especially in the face of growing amounts of available software, distributions sprang up to simplify it.